The fall 2022 nursing application process has closed for the 2022-23 school year.

 - You receive individual attention, with our low clinical faculty to student ratio

 - Hands-on experience!
-The best way to learn is to do with over 650 hours of clinical and simulation time.
+The best way to learn is to do.
+You will complete over 650 hours of clinical and simulation time.

 - Small group and interactive learning in theory courses that enhance knowledge.

 - State-of-the-art simulation center on the Grand Island Campus with 4 adult, 1 pediatric, 1 newborn and 1 birthing hi-fidelity simulators.
 Mid-fidelity simulators are on each campus.